maxgoulding/ibm_data_science/9_data_science_capstone/week_3/README.md

-# Week 3 - Neighborhood Segmentation and Clustering
+# Week 4 - The Battle of Neighborhoods

 **Key Concepts**

-* Hone your communication skills by documenting your work and submitting a full project report and a presentation or a blog post
+* Define a problem for your capstone project.
-* Decide what is the suitable algorithm for the capstone project
+* Finding the data that you will use for the capstone project.
-* Learn how to deal with missing attributes' values and imbalanced data .
+* Carry out the remaining work to complete the capstone project.
-* Learn about CRISP DM framework for machine Learning
+* Submit a link to your project notebook and a complete project report.